 Montgomery bank robbery under investigation

 MONTGOMERY, Ala.
-(WSFA) - The Montgomery Police Department is investigating a bank robbery that happened Monday afternoon in the 300 block of Coliseum Boulevard.
+(WSFA) - Montgomery police are investigating a bank robbery that took place Friday afternoon.

-The police department, by policy, declined to identify the name or type of business impacted by a crime, and would only refer to the investigation as a robbery that happened around 1 p.m. in the 300 block of Coliseum Boulevard.
+Police responded to the 7900 block of Vaughn Road around 3:30 p.m.
+The police department, by policy, declined to identify the name or type of business impacted by a crime.

-A spokesperson for Regions Bank also confirmed the robbery, releasing a statement that reads:

-“We appreciate the quick response from law enforcement, and we are working with investigators to help bring this matter to justice.
-No one inside the bank was harmed, and the branch will reopen for business Tuesday morning.
-As always, our online and mobile banking services remain available 24/7.”

-Police said the unknown suspect demanded money and then fled the scene on foot.
-No description of the robber was immediately available.
+Police said the unknown suspect demanded money and then fled from the scene on foot.
+No description of the suspect has been released.

+Police added that there were no injuries and no arrests have been made.

 Copyright 2022 WSFA 12 News.
 All rights reserved.